NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CheapTracking/README.md

 Investigate less expensive but still good tracking for IGT.
 Modern AR/VR devices use inside-out tracking with IMUs, cameras, lidar, and other sensors (e.g. in phones and glasses).
 These are small enough and becoming (maybe?) good enough to consider for IGT.
+Would these be options for NousNav or the SlicerTMS projects?

 ## Objective